 When a growing company starts feeling operational pain, the instinct is almost always the same: "We need a COO.
 The CEO is buried, things are breaking, somebody has to take ownership."
 So they post a COO job or start reaching into their networks for referrals.

 That's where it goes wrong.
 COO is the most overloaded title in business.
-Ask ten companies what their COO does and you'll get ten answers; some own revenue, some own delivery, some are a strategic thought partner to the CEO, and some are running everything in sight.
+Ask ten companies what their COO does and you'll get ten answers.
+One owns revenue, the next owns delivery, a third is the CEO's strategic thought partner, a fourth is running everything in sight.
 When a title means everything, it means nothing.
-When you hire for a title that means nothing, you tend to end up with the wrong person solving the wrong problem.
+And when you hire for a title that means nothing, you tend to end up with the wrong person solving the wrong problem.

 What a CAO actually does